COVID-19 - advice for alcohol licensing

 This page includes information for premises licensed under the Licensing Act 2003.
-Our Licensing Team are maintaining services in balance of supporting local businesses whilst promoting the licensing objectives.
+Our Licensing Team is maintaining services in balance of supporting local businesses whilst promoting the licensing objectives.

 Guidance on staying at home and away from others on the GOV.UK website sets out social distancing measures to prevent the spread of coronavirus to save lives and protect the NHS.

 Under the The Health Protection (Coronavirus, Restrictions)(England) Regulations 2020 many licensed premises have been forced to close.
 Guidance has been produced for Businesses and premises to close on the GOV.UK website during the ‘emergency period’.

 These include pubs, clubs and restaurants selling food or drink for consumption on the premises (which includes any seating areas adjacent to the premises).
 Food and drink sold by a hotel or other accommodation as part of room service does not constitute consumption on the premises.

 Shops, supermarkets, take-away food and drink restaurants, delivery services and off-licences remain open for business and provide a vital role in supplying households with their sustenance.
 Businesses are able to continue to sell alcohol for consumption off the premises where authorised by the premises licence.
 Shops, supermarkets, off licences and businesses must ensure customers collecting goods and takeaways abide by the social distance rules and not allow consumption of food or drink on the premises.